effekt-lang/effekt-website/_includes/install.md

 ```bash
 npm install -g @effekt-lang/effekt
 ```
-This will download the compiler and install the `effekt` command to `$ npm config get prefix`.
+This will download the compiler and install the `effekt` command to `npm root -g`.

 #### Install specific release